saimt/MovieGenreSuggestion/README.md

 **Description**
 - Application uses simple MVVM architecture.
-- On main screen, you can search movies based on name or genres.
+- On main screen, you can search movies by name or genres.
 - As instructed a ***Mock*** UrlSession is used to demonstrate movie download and can be found in ***MovieDetailViewModel***.
 - A simple Unit test is also implemented to test ***Mock*** network request.
 - Code is clean and self-explanatory so there are no unnecessary comments added.